In this article, you’ll find answers to questions like:

 Actually, children may sometimes grieve better than adults.

-“Children feel whatever they are feeling in that moment and go right back to playing and laughing after,” says Christina Dekkar, counseling resource leader of TrustBridge Health in West Palm Beach, the parent of Hospice of Palm Beach County.
+“Children feel whatever they are feeling in that moment and go right back to playing and laughing after,” says Christina Dekkar, former counseling resource leader of Trustbridge in West Palm Beach, the parent of Hospice of Palm Beach County.

 With grief, it’s normal to see a change in sleep, appetite, mood, behavior, school performance and concentration, says Kerry DeBay, chief program officer in Palm Beach County for The Children's Healing Institute in West Palm Beach.
 There is no set time for how long is too long.
 However, the absence of these signs doesn’t mean they aren’t grieving.